-30. This action arises under the patent laws of the United States, Title 35 of the United States Code.
-Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a).

-31. Upon information and belief, this Court has personal jurisdiction over Box in this action because Box has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Box would not offend traditional notions of fair play and substantial justice.
-Defendant Box, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
+- 31. This action arises under the patent laws of the United States, Title 35 of the United States Code.
+Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a). - 32.
+Upon information and belief, this Court has personal jurisdiction over Athena in this action because Athena has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Athena would not offend traditional notions of fair play and substantial justice.
+Defendant Athena, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
+Moreover, Athena is registered to do business in the State of Texas, and has appointed CT Corporation System, 1999 Bryan St., Ste.
+900, Dallas, TX 75201-3136, as its agent for service of process.